 - Reduces stress

-But it is important not to nap for longer than 30 mins, otherwise you may struggle to awaken or struggle to sleep at night.
+However, it is important not to nap for longer than 30 mins.
+Otherwise you may struggle to awaken or struggle to sleep at night.
 Research has shown 10 - 20 minutes are considered the ideal length.

 |Stage 1||Light rest, between being awake and asleep.||1-5 mins|